Mitch Daniels: Early political career

 Daniels had his first experience in politics while still a teenager when, in 1968, he worked on the unsuccessful campaign of fellow Hoosier and Princeton alumnus William Ruckelshaus, who was running for the U.S. Senate against incumbent Democrat Birch Bayh.
 After the campaign, Daniels secured an internship in the office of then-Indianapolis mayor Richard Lugar, a Ruckelshaus ally.
 Daniels worked on Lugar's re-election campaign in 1971, and later, in 1974, he worked on Lugar's first campaign for Senate via L. Keith Bulen's Campaign Communicators, Inc, a political consultancy where Daniels served as vice president.
 Daniels joined Lugar's mayoral staff in December 1974.
 Within three years, he became Lugar's principal assistant.
 After Lugar was elected to the U.S. Senate in 1976, Daniels followed him to Washington, D.C., as his Chief of Staff.

+Daniels served as Chief of Staff during Lugar's first term (1977–1982).

+Personal life

-Daniels served as Chief of Staff during Lugar's first term (1977–82), and, during this time, he met Cheri Herman, who was working for the National Park Service.
+During Daniels' time working with Senator Lugar, he met Cheri Herman, who was working for the National Park Service.
 The two married in 1978 and had four daughters.
 They divorced in 1993 and Cheri married again; Cheri later divorced her second husband and remarried Daniels in 1997.

+Early career in Washington, D.C.

 In 1983, when Lugar was elected chairman of the National Republican Senatorial Committee, Daniels was appointed its executive director.
 Serving in that position (1983–84), he played a major role in keeping the GOP in control of the Senate.
 Daniels was also manager of three successful re-election campaigns for Lugar.

 In August 1985, Daniels became chief political advisor and liaison to state and local governments for President Ronald Reagan.

+As part of this position, Daniels led the Reagan administration's response to the Supreme Court's ruling in Garcia v.
+San Antonio Metropolitan Transit Authority, regarding the Fair Labor Standards Act, and advocated limiting the power of the federal government in defining overtime rules for state and local governments, summing up his position by asking "What business is it of the Federal Government to tell localities how to structure their personnel practices?".